AspiringArtificer/pokemon-essentials-template/README.md

 Making new maps or events is currently a very manual process.
 You can use existing files as reference or build out a baseline in RMXP.

 RMXP autotiles are compacted in an unusual way.
-The converter just builds out 48 tile set, but doesn't really replication the behavior in Tiled.
-This would be done with a modification of the script and/or Tiled's terrain tools in the future.
+The converter just builds out a 48 tile set, but doesn't really replicate the behavior in Tiled.
+This could be done with a modification of the script and/or Tiled's terrain tools in the future.
 If you really want to use these, for now, you probably want to do it in RMXP.

 There's a lot of other quality of life issues like only having one "real" tileset per map, not having intellisense or a gui for the events files, etc. However, based on my research as I developed, this can all be overcome with time.